-Suppose there are n guidance counsellors who advise high school students in selecting a college from k possibilities.
-For simplicity, suppose m students are assigned to each counsellor, and no student is assigned to more than one counsellor.
-Students visit their counsellor zero or more times for advice until they have chosen a college and may or may not be influenced by their counsellor.
-Let $\mathbf{x} = (x_1, \ldots, x_n)$, where x_i is the total number of visits to the ith counsellor by his/her students.
-Intuitively, we might expect that a more heavily utilized counsellor will have a greater influence on his/her students.
-One can imagine each student choosing between the
+Suppose there are n guidance counselors who advise high school students in selecting a college from k possibilities.
+For simplicity, suppose m students are assigned to each counselor, and no student is assigned to more than one counselor.
+A student visits his or her counselor zero or more times for advice until they have chosen a college, and may or may not be influenced by their counselor.
+Let $\boldsymbol{x} = (x_1, \ldots, x_n)$, where x_i is the total number of visits to the ith counselor by their students.
+Intuitively, we might expect that a more heavily utilized counselor will have a greater influence on their students.
+One can imagine each student choosing between the counselor's recommendation and his/her own personal choice, as in the generation of RCM described in Section 2.
+This scenario is ideally modeled by RCM with parameter ρ capturing the degree of influence of the counselor.